 UK Only: 0800 088 5553 | Contact

 Your plot of land forms part of the Keil Hill estate, which we are proud to run as a Highland Titles Nature Reserve.
-Our community of landowners take great pride in the project that their support has made possible.
+The Lairds, Lords and Ladies of Glencoe take great pride in the project that is made possible with their support.
 Should you choose to visit the land, you will see a great transformation taking place.

 Visit the Nature Reserve and enjoy:

-We encourage all of our landowners to visit the Nature Reserve, find their plot and see with their own eyes the remarkable progress we are making.
+We encourage all Lairds, Lords and Ladies to visit the Nature Reserve, find their plot and see with their own eyes the remarkable progress we are making.
 Our excellent ‘meet and greet’ service is run by local volunteers.
 The popularity of this service makes our volunteers very busy indeed.
 Please contact them prior to your visit and arrange a suitable meeting time to avoid disappointment.

 Keil Hill was purchased by Highland Titles Ltd in order to:

 By selling the personal rights to souvenir plots of land, we fund all of our conservation work and ensure that the land will always be protected from development.

 Contrary to popular belief, conservation is not best served by leaving the land to look after itself.
 Such an approach favours the hardiest, strongest, most invasive and most predatory vegetation; in the West of Scotland, this usually means ground cover of bracken, rushes and bramble, with little else able to survive.